hulu/restfulgit/README.md

     GET /repos/:repo_key/contents/:directory_path

-    optional ?ref=:refspec (default=the default branch; can be a branch, a tag, or a commit SHA)
+    optional: ?ref=:refspec (default=the default branch; can be a branch, a tag, or a commit SHA)

 ```json
 [